aws-samples/automating-livestream-video-monitoring/README.md

 To deploy the web app using the Amplify Console:

-1. Fork this GitHub Repo:
+1. Fork this GitHub Repo
 1. Go the [Amplify Console](https://console.aws.amazon.com/amplify/home), click “**Connect App**”, then select “**GitHub**” option and click the **continue** button

 1. If you haven’t already, Amplify console will walk you through connecting to your GitHub account.
-1. In the Add repository branch page, select the repo you just forked.
+1. In the **Add repository branch** page, select the repo you just forked.

-    - Tick the checkmark for “Connecting a monorepo?
-Pick a folder.”
+    - Tick the checkmark for “_Connecting a monorepo?
+Pick a folder_.”
-    - type in `broadcast-monitoring-ui` for the folder that contains the webapp
+    - Type in `broadcast-monitoring-ui` for the folder that contains the webapp
       ![Amplify console screenshot](./img/amplify-connect-select-branch.png)

-1. In the Configure build settings page:
+1. In the **Configure build settings** page:

     - Make sure the checkmark for “_Deploy updates to backend resources with your frontend on every code commit_” is selected
     - Under “Select a backend environment”, choose “**create a new environment**”.
 This will create necessary resources that supports the web app, such as the AppSync graphQL API and Cognito User Pools to manage login.